 The New Zealand Garden is a section within the Gardens of the World dedicated to our beautiful country.
 The New Zealand Garden has some of the most amazing views of the lake, either from the lakes edge or from a view point above.
-The New Zealand garden also sit behind one of the Amphitheaters which makes a great backdrop for garden weddings, birthday parties, picnics, outdoor concerts and other functions.
+The New Zealand Garden also sits behind one of the amphitheatres, which makes a great backdrop for garden weddings, birthday parties, picnics, outdoor concerts and corporate functions.

 It also provided durable fibre for:

 In the Northern Hemisphere, with milder climates, it is an ornamental tree called a torquay palm.